 If the kitchen is spacious enough for two people to use at the same time, a schedule may not be required.
 But then again, too many cooks in the kitchen can get old very quickly.

-Opinions of what a bad habit is will vary from person to person, so do the best you can to make an agreement on correcting them with your roommate.
+Opinions of what a bad habit is will vary from person to person, so do the best you can to address a solution for a bad habit in your roommate agreement.

 You need to document precisely how the bills will be split up in your roommate agreement.
 You need to divide up monthly rent and bills in a way that is fair for each roommate.